By John Turney

 Henderson's poor decisions led to more and more drug and alcohol abuse and led to a two-year stint in prison, where he finally became sober.
 He got into motivational speaking and into helping kids in his native Austin, Texas.

-Then, he won $10 million (after taxes, current payout, the original sum was $28 million) in the Texas lottery.
+Then, he won $10 million (after taxes, current payout, the original sum was $28 million) in the Texas lottery in early 2000.

-One wonders what might have been had be been able to stay healthy and sober.
-His skill-set was perfect for the Dallas system and Landry was committed to the 4-3 Flex, he would not have switched to a 3-4 defense as 25 of the 28 teams did in the 1980s so Henderson would never have to be put in a position where his size would hurt him.
+One wonders what might have been had he been able to stay healthy and sober.
+His skill set was perfect for the Dallas system and Landry was committed to the 4-3 Flex, he would not have switched to a 3-4 defense as 25 of the 28 teams did in the 1980s so Henderson would never have to be put in a position where his size would hurt him.

 We think Henderson would be a star in today's game as a "moneybacker" or a hybrid Safety/linebacker or even a Lavonte David-type WILL 'backer.
 Henderson's speed would be coveted in those kinds of roles in today's NFL.